Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Introduction and main results

-It is well-known, see \eg{} \citet{LLR}, that the asymptotic distribution of $M_n$ (after suitable normalization) may be of three different types (assuming that the tail of the distribution of $|X_i|$ is so regular that there is an asymptotic distribution at all).
-The three types of limit distributions are known as the extreme value distributions and are often called Gumbel, Weibull and Fr\'echet distributions; they have the distribution functions
+For the case $d=1$, it is well known (see, e.g., Leadbetter, Lindgren and Rootz\'en~\cite{LLR}), that the asymptotic distribution of $M_n$ after suitable normalization, may be of one of the three different types (assuming that the tail of the distribution of $|X_i|$ is so regular that there is an asymptotic distribution at all).
+The three types of limit distributions, called extreme value distributions, are known as Gumbel, Weibull and Fr\'echet distributions; they have the distribution functions

-where for the two last cases $\ga$ is a positive parameter.
+where for the last two cases $\alpha$ is a positive parameter.

-We shall consider here the Gumbel case (which includes for example the normal distribution); it turns out that (under some assumptions at least) $\MM_n$ also has an asymptotic Gumbel distribution.
-The Weibull case (including for example the uniform distribution in a ball) was considered by \cite{MM07}; in this case the asymptotic distribution of $\MM_n$ also turns out to be Weibull, although with a different parameter.
-We have nothing to add to their results and give only a few comments in \refSS{SSweibull}.
-The \Frechet{} case (for example power law tails) seems to be more difficult.
-The limit distribution for $\MM_n$ is not known explicitly in this case, and we explain why in \refSS{SSfrechet}.
+For the multidimensional situation, we shall focus here mostly on the Gumbel limit which includes, for example, the important case of samples from a normal distribution; we show that under some regularity conditions $M^{(2)}_n$ in multidimensions also has an asymptotic Gumbel distribution.
+The Weibull case (including, e.g., the uniform distribution in a ball) was considered in \cite{MM07}; in this case the asymptotic distribution of $M^{(2)}_n$ also turns out to be Weibull, although with a different parameter.
+We have not much to add to their results except to make a few comments in Section~\ref{SSweibull}.
+The Fr\'echet case (e.g., power law tails) is more complicated; there is a limit distribution for $M^{(2)}_n$ in this case too, but it is not known explicitly.
+We explain this difference in Section~\ref{SSfrechet}.